dso-toolkit/dso-toolkit/README.md

 - **--react**: CSS in watch mode, Stencil in watch mode, Storybook for React components
 - **--all**: CSS in watch mode, Stencil in watch mode, Storybook, and Storybook for React components

 This will start Stencil on http://localhost:45333, Storybook on http://localhost:45000 and the Cypress GUI.
-Since Stencil and Storybook are running it's possible to develop the components, but keep in mind the tests run in a production environment: This means no Stencil development tools like HMR.
+Since Stencil and Storybook are running it's possible to develop the components, but keep in mind the tests run in a production environment, so Stencil development tools like HMR will not be available.

 #### `leaflet`